bbaranoff/bbaranoff.github.io/index.md

 ---

 ---
-# Resume
----

----
-> "The quieter you become the most you are able to hear"
+> | "The quieter you become the most you are able to hear"

 ---

 ---